 If you are having difficulties becoming pregnant, you may have decided to try certain fertility treatments in order to increase your chances of conceiving.
 Intrauterine insemination (IUI) is often the first type of fertility treatment attempted by couples.
 In order to get sperm ready for the IUI procedure, it must first be washed.
 Sperm washing may sound strange, but it actually works to ensure that only the healthiest sperm are used during the procedure. .
 It allows your partner’s sperm a better chance for survival and fertilization.

 Sperm washing separates sperm cells from a man’s semen, helping to get rid of dead or slow-moving sperm as well as additional chemicals that may impair fertilization.
 Once sperm has been washed at your fertility clinic’s laboratory, it can be used during IUI to help achieve pregnancy.
 There are a variety of different sperm washing procedures.

-Sexual abstinence of at least 2 days but not more than 5 days is recommended prior to collecting a specimen.
+IMPORTANT: Sexual abstinence of at least two days but not more than five days is recommended prior to collecting a specimen.
 Specimens are collected at our office.